 get normal regexp syntax instead of POSIX' kind of grep/sed.

 Plus you don’t need to compile anything!
-Just download and enjoy: for OS X, Linux and Windows (seek for links to 32 bit builds in README).
-It’s just a binary and it has absolutely no dependencies.
+Just download and enjoy.
+It’s just a binary and has no dependencies.